danhenrydev/milf/README.md

 #  The "Minimally Implemented Language Features" (MILF) compiler and toolchain

-A programming language and toolchain developed for the 6502 processor.
+A programming language and compiler toolchain developed for the 6502 processor.

-This is not useful software, it's explicitly for me to learn compiler design.
+This is not useful software, it's solely for me to learn compiler design.